This article will help you:

 Add to Cart→

 These examples work great if you already know the paths your users take.
 However, it's impossible to know every possible navigation route within your platform, especially since the ones your customers are using may at first seem counterintuitive.
 Amplitude has additional features to help:

-The Pathfinder feature shows the most commonly-taken event paths in your product, either following a specific start action or preceding a specific end action, and helps you discover the alternate navigation routes your users are already taking.
+- The Pathfinder feature shows the most commonly-taken event paths in your product, either following a specific start action or preceding a specific end action, and helps you discover the alternate navigation routes your users are already taking.

-PlaySong is the most commonly-triggered event immediately before the
+Favorite Song or Video is the most commonly-triggered event immediately before the

 Design the funnel